InteractiveAdvertisingBureau/openrtb/extensions/2.x_official_extensions/eids.md

 **Goal**:

-# DEPRECATED Use [Object: EID](https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md#3227---object-eid-) in OpenRTB
+# DEPRECATED as of OpenRTB 2.6 Use [Object: EID](https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md#3227---object-eid-) in OpenRTB

 The goal is to support a standard protocol for multiple third party identity provider to the ecosystem for 2.x.
 This is same object which is part of native user object in [oRTB 3.0 extended identifiers](https://github.com/InteractiveAdvertisingBureau/AdCOM/blob/master/AdCOM%20v1.0%20FINAL.md#object_eids)

-# DEPRECATED Use [Object: EID](https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md#3227---object-eid-) in OpenRTB
+# DEPRECATED as of OpenRTB 2.6 Use [Object: EID](https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md#3227---object-eid-) in OpenRTB

 **Requested Changes**:
-# DEPRECATED Use [Object: EID](https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md#3227---object-eid-) in OpenRTB
+# DEPRECATED as of OpenRTB 2.6 Use [Object: EID](https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md#3227---object-eid-) in OpenRTB

 Addition to **User Extension** Object

 ### Object:  Extended Identifiers <a name="object_eids"></a>

-# DEPRECATED Use [Object: EID](https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md#3227---object-eid-) in OpenRTB
+# DEPRECATED as of OpenRTB 2.6 Use [Object: EID](https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md#3227---object-eid-) in OpenRTB

 Extended identifiers support in the OpenRTB specification allows buyers to use audience data in real-time bidding.
 The exchange should ensure that business agreements allow for the sending of this data.
 Note, it is assumed that exchanges and DSPs will collaborate with the appropriate regulatory agencies and ID vendor(s) to ensure compliance.

-# DEPRECATED Use [Object: EID](https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md#3227---object-eid-) in OpenRTB
+# DEPRECATED as of OpenRTB 2.6 Use [Object: EID](https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md#3227---object-eid-) in OpenRTB

 <table>
   <tr>